SOBotics/Botpy/README.md

 # Botpy

 A python framework for creating bots on the StackExchange network.
 Builds upon ChatExchange to create a nice framework to help you make bots without the nitty-gritty you would otherwise have.

 Features:

  - ChatUser management, along with privilege levels.
    Set up privilege levels using a single line of code.
    Botpy also provides different privilege chat commands to get your privilege system up and running in seconds!
  - Command management, which you can easily extend with your own commands.
    Provides a simple template to make commands.
    Also provides a huge number of default commands you can configure.
  - Redunda support, to help you run multiple instances at the same time and also have backups of all your bot data.
  - A fully functional background task manager using threads, which allows you to add your own tasks.
    Automatically stops and starts tasks based on the status of the instance.

 # Installation

 Botpy does not support any versions of Python before Python3.
-It has been thoroughly tested on Python 3.6 (and *should* work for 3.x).To install Botpy, run:
+It has been thoroughly tested on Python 3.6 (and *should* work for 3.x).
+To install Botpy, run:

     pip3.6 install BotpySE --user